Padredilg/Game-Score-Tracker/README.md

 This is an app for friends/colleagues to record and track their scores against each other through a ranking system that allows them to sort through various criteria.

-Luiz, Vas, Julian & Alex were here.
+Luiz, Vas, Julian, Alex and Ray were here.
-Ray has not been here yet.

 ### Steps to get started on Backend: